PowerToTheNerd/AdobeProcesses_EXE/README.md

 # AdobeProcesses_EXE
 Download the necessary files from the "DIST" directory, where you'll locate the essential files.
 By executing the "Rename.exe" file, you'll perform the actions detailed in "Guide #8 - Blocking unnecessary Adobe Background processes(PS/DC)."
+Backup files will be sent to the same directory as the Rename.exe file.
 On the other hand, the "Undo.exe" file serves to undo the modifications made to the files.
 Remember, for successful execution, run both files with administrator privileges.